ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/F.rst

 “Sheesh!”; it is, in fact, “sheesh” modified by
 `rot13 <../R/rot13.html>`__.
 Evolved in mid-1992 as a response to
-notably silly postings repeating urban myths on the Usenet newsgroup ``alt.folklore.urban``, after some posters complained that “Sheesh!” as a response to `newbie <../N/newbie.html>`__\ s was being overused.
+notably silly postings repeating urban myths on the Usenet newsgroup "alt.folklore.urban", after some posters complained that “Sheesh!” as a response to `newbie <../N/newbie.html>`__\ s was being overused.
 See also `FOAF <FOAF.html>`__.